 Nauyaca Waterfall Horseback Riding

 We have gone horseback riding twice and it’s a very nice ride through the forest.
-They include a small breakfast and lunch on the tour.
-You’ll first ride to the little cottage to have a snack breakfast, ride to the waterfalls and then go back to the cottage for lunch.
+They include lunch on the tour after you visit the waterfall.

 The horse back riding tour runs everyday Monday – Saturday.
 Duration of the tour is 8 AM to 130 PM which includes light breakfast, horse, guide, lunch and admission fee.
-The weight limit for the horseback ride is 104 kg or 230 lbs.
-You can contact us to make reservations.
+Additionally, the weight limit for the horseback ride is 104 kg or 230 lbs.
+Nauyaca Waterfalls horseback riding tour costs $85 USD per person.

 Nauyaca Waterfalls Hike